Ruth Santiago

 A Renewable, Decentralized, Diversified Energy System by the People, for the People

-Comité Diálogo Ambiental | Puerto Rico
+Comité Diálogo Ambiental | Salinas, Puerto Rico

 When Hurricane Maria hit Puerto Rico in 2017, the centralized electric grid was not prepared for the high winds and flooding.
 When the storm passed, many people died because they didn’t have access to drinking water or the energy needed to power phones, fridges, or medical equipment.
 Places that did have power either had solar panels or unreliable fossil-fuel generators.
 In response to this disaster, the Federal Emergency Management Agency (FEMA) allocated an unprecedented $16 billion for Puerto Rico’s electric system and hazard mitigation.
 Yet local authorities opted instead to rebuild the exact same system that repeatedly collapses.